alps-lab/alps-lab.github.io/about.md

 <hr>

-### Howdy!
+### About Me

 I am Assistant Professor in the College of Information Sciences and Technology at Penn State.
 I conduct research at the intersection of machine learning, privacy, and security.
 I direct the [Algorithmic Learning, Privacy, and Security]({{ site.baseurl }}/alps) (ALPS) Lab.
 My ongoing work focuses on making AI systems practically useful via providing
- * Security Assurance -- resilient against malicious manipulations
+ * Security Assurance -- *resilient against malicious manipulations*
- * Privacy Preservation -- respectful for individual privacy
+ * Privacy Preservation -- *respectful for individual privacy*
- * Decision-Making Transparency -- interpretable to human perception
+ * Decision-Making Transparency -- *interpretable to human perception*

 I joined Penn State in Fall 2019.
 Prior to that I was an assistant professor at Lehigh.
 I received my doctoral degree from Georgia Tech and finished my undergrad study at Zhejiang University (China).